28 More details about hypothesis testing

 • interpret \(P\)-values.

-• quantifying the consistency between the statistic and parameter values: computing \(P\)-values (Sect.
-32.5).
+• quantifying the consistency between the values of the statistic and parameter using \(P\)-values (Sect.
+28.5).

 The word hypothesis means 'a possible explanation'.

-The null hypothesis \(H_0\) offers one possible reason why the value of the statistic (such as the sample mean) is not the same as the proposed value of the parameter (such as the population mean): sampling variation.
-Every sample is different, and we have data from just one of the many possible samples.
-The value of the statistic will vary from sample to sample; the statistic may not be equal to the parameter, just because of the random sample obtained
+The null hypothesis \(H_0\) proposes that sampling variation is why the value of the statistic (such as the sample mean) is not the same as the assumed value of the parameter (such as the population mean).
+Every sample is different, and the observed data is from just one of the many possible samples.
+The value of the statistic will vary from sample to sample; the statistic may not be equal to the parameter, just because of the random sample obtained and sampling variation.

 Defining the parameter carefully is important!

-The other statistical hypothesis is called the alternative hypothesis \(H_1\) (or \(H_a\)).
-The alternative hypothesis offers another possible reason why the value of the statistic (such as the sample proportion) is not the same as the proposed value of the parameter (such as the population proportion): the value of the parameter really is not the value claimed in the null hypothesis (but does not explain why).
+The alternative hypothesis \(H_1\) (or \(H_a\)) offers another possible reason why the value of the statistic (such as the sample proportion) is not the same as the proposed value of the parameter (such as the population proportion): the value of the parameter really is not the value claimed in the null hypothesis.

-Definition 32.2 (Alternative hypothesis) The alternative hypothesis proposes that the difference between the proposed value of the parameter and the observed value of the statistic cannot be explained by sampling variation.
+Definition 28.2 (Alternative hypothesis) The alternative hypothesis proposes that the discrepancy between the proposed value of the parameter and the observed value of the statistic cannot be explained by sampling variation.
 It proposes that the value of the parameter is not the value claimed in the null hypothesis.

 Alternative hypotheses can be one-tailed or two-tailed.
 A two-tailed alternative hypothesis means, for example, that the population mean could be either smaller or larger than what is claimed.
 A one-tailed alternative hypothesis admits only one of those two possibilities.
 Most (but certainly not all) hypothesis tests are two-tailed.

-The decision about whether the alternative hypothesis is one- or two-tailed is made by reading the RQ (not by looking at the data), and what the RQ asks.
+The decision about whether the alternative hypothesis is one- or two-tailed depends on what the RQ asks (not by looking at the data).
 The RQ and hypotheses should (in principle) be formed before the data are obtained, or at least before looking at the data if the data are already collected.

-The idea of hypothesis testing is the same whether the alternative hypothesis is one- or two-tailed: based on the data and the statistic, a decision is to be made about whether the alternative hypotheses is supported by the data.
+The idea of hypothesis testing is the same whether the alternative hypothesis is one- or two-tailed: based on the data and the statistic, a decision is to be made about whether the alternative hypothesis is supported by the data.
+That is, does the data provide persuasive evidence to support the alternative hypothesis?

 Important points about forming hypotheses: